Skip to main content

 #

-• Documentation is part of the deliverable.
-I write things down — clearly and with context.
-Good documentation keeps systems resilient and makes handoffs smoother for everyone involved.
+Documentation is part of the deliverable.
+I write things down clearly and with context.
+Good docs keep systems resilient and make handoffs smoother for whoever comes next.

-• Test first, then deploy.
-My homelab exists to break things safely before they hit production.
-It’s saved me (and clients) from disaster more than once.
+Test first, then deploy.
+The homelab exists to break things safely before they hit production.
+It has saved me from more than a few disasters.

-• Respect the user’s workflow.
+Respect the user’s workflow.
 Every environment is different.
-My goal is to enhance how people work, not force them into new habits just to fit a system.
+The goal is to enhance how people work, not force them into new habits to fit a system.

 🛠️ Projects I Couldn’t Fit on My Resume